auchak06/Kaili_Auchampach_Notebook/Daily_Log.md

      * 1uL dye + 5uL DNA = 6uL into each well
      * 4uL of ladder (1kb ladder)
      * 100 v for 20 min on small gel
+     * 1130 was successful, the other strains were not

+Tomorrow Avery is going to redo the PCR with a 30 second extension

 #### 6/17/24
 * Avery is starting 4 overnights: 1130 (mine) + 3 for her